sedpol/BlackDotsOnMyFace/README.md

 # BlackDotsOnMyFace
-# A funny android game with implementation of Google Play Games and Google Analytics
+# A funny android game with implementation of Google Play Games and Google Analytics for android.